-BETTY MORRIS and DONALD REED,

-on behalf of themselves, and on behalf of

-all others similarly situated,
+BETTY MORRIS and DONALD REED, on behalf of themselves, and on behalf of all others similarly situated,

 Plaintiffs,

-V. Case No.
+v.
+Case No.: 8:20-cv-00105-SDM-CPT

 US FOODS, INC.,

 Defendant.

+/

-CLASS ACTION COMPLAINT
+FIRST AMENDED CLASS ACTION COMPLAINT

-Pursuant to Federal Rule of Civil Procedure 15(a)(1)(B), Plaintiffs, Betty Morris and Donald Reed (hereinafter, referred to as the "Plaintiffs"), file this Class Action Complaint alleging US Foods, Inc. ("Defendant") violated the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended by the Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA"), by failing to provide them with a COBRA notice that complies with the law.
+Pursuant to Federal Rule of Civil Procedure 15(a)(1)(B), Named Plaintiffs, Betty Morris and Donald Reed (hereinafter, referred to as the "Plaintiffs"), file this First Amended Class Action Complaint as a matter of right alleging US Foods, Inc. ("Defendant") violated the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended by the Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA"), by failing to provide them with a COBRA notice that complies with the law.